Daylen1160/APSC160-Exam-Practice/README.md

 ### For Arduino Questions

 You will also have a question file, `problem.md`.
-At the bottom, there will be a link to open the template and create a copy on TinkerCAD.
+At the bottom, there will be a link to open the file and create a copy on TinkerCAD.
 - `solution.c` Do not change anything here.
 Answers are here.
+There's obviously no autograder since it's in TinkerCAD, you need to determine if your solution functions as expected as in the instructions.

 ## How to Access This Repository